KHTS-FM: Early beginnings, KECR (1961–1995)

 The station signed on in 1961 as KUFM, later becoming KECR, then KECR-FM.
 For most of its existence prior to 1995, the station was owned by the religious Family Radio organization and aired its talk radio programming.
 Originally, the station maintained a localized board operator to air local news and weather, but when satellite technology became available, it became a repeater for KEAR in San Francisco.
 This religious format continued until 1995, when Jacor Communications purchased KECR-FM for $13.8 million.
 Family Radio now broadcasts in San Diego on KECR (910 AM).
 This acquisition marked Jacor's entry into San Diego.
 Shortly after the acquisition closed, the station acquired the KHTS callsign.

-Channel 933 launches (1996–1998)
+Channel 9-3-3 launches (1996–1998)

-In March 1996, KHTS began stunting with a simulcast of Tampa, Florida-based WFLZ-FM (coincidentally, also on 93.3 FM in that market) in an early form of voicetracking, allowing Jacor to plan for and hire for a new station without having to depend on a commercial-free "many-songs-in-a-row" gimmick during the transition period.
+In March 1996, KHTS began stunting with a simulcast of Tampa, Florida-based WFLZ (coincidentally, also on 93.3 FM in that market) in an early form of voicetracking, allowing Jacor to plan for and hire for a new station without having to depend on a commercial-free "many-songs-in-a-row" gimmick during the transition period.
 This brought personalities such as Bubba The Love Sponge to the market, along with WFLZ referencing San Diego weather and events in their programming.
 This also allowed sufficient time to finish construction on the studios, which at the time, were located on Pacific Highway, about a mile from Pechanga Arena.
-The simulcast was broken on August 30, 1996, with the stunting shifting to a 43-hour loop of remixes of the then-popular song "Macarena" by Los Del Rio.
+The simulcast was broken on August 30, with the stunting shifting to a 43-hour loop of remixes of the then-popular song "Macarena" by Los Del Rio.